Header Banner

-How To: Set up the D80 pop-up flash as commander for Nikon CLS
+How to Set up the D80 pop-up flash as commander for Nikon CLS

 These are the steps required to set your D80's pop-up flash.
 First, go to the "Custom Shooting Menu."
 Then you choose #22 on the screen: "Built in Flash."
 Choose the "Commander Mode" option.
 The modes that are available for the pop-up flash include TTL, AA (Auto Aperture) M (Manual) and Off (no flash).
 If you are using an external flash unit, you use either group A or B. The light frequencies and proper settings are related to how much light compensation is needed. +3.
 0 is high power, 1.
 1 is average, and -3.
 0 is low power.
 Most common uses should be set 1/1.
 Be certain to hit the OK button when finished setting.